-This course is designed to introduce students to the effects of forces on bodies in static equilibrium and to familiarize them with mathematical techniques for finding reactive forces in bodies, frames, mechanics and trusses.
-Concepts covered include forces, moments, couples, equilibrium of rigid bodies, centroids, moments of inertia and friction resistance.
-Prerequisite: PHY 113.
-Corequisite: MTH 221.
-Offered fall.
+This course is designed to introduce students to the effects of forces on bodies in static equilibrium and to familiarize them with mathematical techniques for finding reac-

-ENGINEERING MECHANICS - DYNAMICS EGR 208.
+EGR 208.
+ENGINEERING MECHANICS - DYNAMICS

 Kinematics and kinetics of particles in rectangular, cylindrical and curvilinear coordinate systems; energy and momentum methods for particles; kinetics of systems of particles; kinematics and kinetics of rigid bodies in two and three dimensions; and motion relative to rotating coordinate systems are studied.
 Prerequisites: EGR 206 and MTH 221.
 Corequisite: MTH 321.
 Offered spring.